-Walt Disney World Resort Levels and Pricing: A Quick Guide
+Walt Disney World Resort Tiers Levels and Pricing Guide

-Walt Disney World Resort Levels and Pricing: A Quick Guide
+Walt Disney World Resort Tiers Levels and Pricing Guide

 Are you trying to figure out Disney Resort Levels and Pricing so that you can make the best resort choice for your Disney vacation?
 The struggle is real, we totally get it.
 If you go too cheap you might miss out on something.
 But why go expensive when you’ll be in the parks all day anyway?
-While some of these decisions you’ll have to figure out on your own, we pulled together this quick guide so you know which resorts are in which pricing tier and what to expect at each level.
-As we review more resorts, we’ll be sure to update this post so you can get the details to help you make the best choices.
+While some of these decisions you’ll have to figure out on your own, we pulled together this quick guide so you know which resorts are in which Disney Resort Category and what to expect at each of the Disney World Resort Tiers.
+As we review more resorts, we’ll be sure to update this post so you can get the details to help you make the best choices for Choosing a Disney Resort.

 Coronado Springs Resort